Does Folic Acid Affect Thyroid Levels? Understanding the Link

 What Does Folic Acid Do in the Body?

-• It is vital to making red and white blood cells in bone marrow.
+• It is vital for making red and white blood cells in bone marrow.

 • Red blood cells carry oxygen to all tissues in our bodies.